Turning Adversity to Advantage - by Nancy McGown Minor (Paperback)

 Highlights

-- This book tells the story of the Lipan Apaches, once one of the largest and most aggressive tribes of the Rio Grande region.
+- Turning Adversity to Advantage is the story of the Lipan Apaches, who are now one of the forgotten Indian tribes of Texas and northern Mexico, yet they were once one of the largest and most aggressive tribes of the Rio Grande region.

 - About the Author: Nancy McGown Minor is an independent historical researcher with a master's degree from Texas State University.